 Though it’s not possible to grow much taller when you’re an adult, there are many ways you can make yourself appear taller.

-Exercise – Exercises can help you improve your posture, especially stretching exercises such as yoga or pilates.
+Exercise – Exercises can help you improve posture, especially stretching exercises such as yoga or pilates.
 A straighter posture means you’ll appear taller and more commanding, and an improved physique is guaranteed to improve your confidence.
+Not to mention, exercise is positively correlated with maximizing growth in children.

 Tall shoes – Heels aren’t just for women – men’s shoes come in tall styles that look and help you feel taller.